tomztz/CSU33071-202122/README.md

 - non trivial
 - it documents in comments what behaviour (positive or negative) it is testing.
 - no-one else has posted a test for similar behaviour on the forum yet at the time of submission.

+It is highly encouraged to test your compiler against submitted test-cases by your peers.